disesdi/hypr-systems/posts/3_things.md

 -------

-## Introduction: Defining & Mitigating the ‘AI Hype Cycle’
+## Introduction: Defining & Mitigating the AI Hype Cycle

 *The public AI conversation has gone off the rails*.

 That is the crux of conversations I am hearing in many AI ethics & MLOps spaces.

 To a lot of AI/ML practitioners, the last year or so of AI discourse has been frustrating, bewildering, and at times, *exhausting*.